yjlim-larr/Reinforcement_learning/Policy_gradient/TRPO/README.md

 to estimation and approximation error, that there will be some states 's' for which the expected advantage is negative. <img src="./img/decrease.png" alt="MLE" width="20%" height="20%"/>.
 So it uses local approximation to expected discounted rewards:
 <p align="center"> <img src="./img/app.png" alt="MLE" width="50%" height="50%"/> </p>

 By using that form to update policy, we can use its gradient.
-But there is no guidance on how big of a step to take. **KaKade** suggests conservative policy iteration by updating policy with mixture form, and derives lower bound.
-But that lower bound is only applied to mixture poliy update form!
+But there is no guidance on how big of a step to take. **KaKade suggests conservative policy iteration by updating policy with mixture form, and derives lower bound.
+But that lower bound is only applied to mixture poliy update form!**

+TRPO suggests new update policy rule, not use mixture, but use kl-divergence for expressign updated policy and previous policy's distance.
+And use it for deriving new form of lower bound and reason of step size.
+**Theorem 1** shows TRPO deriving new form of lower bound by using kl divergence of updated policy and previous policy.

 # Results